-I think we need to know more about this drink that we love so much.
-And so here are 8 reasons why we drink soda:
+So probably we need to know a bit more about this drink that we love so much.
+First, here are 8 reasons why we drink soda:

 1It's Very Tasty!

-The taste could be one thing that gets us addicted to drinking soda, it is delicious.
-In fact, it is so good, that many people drink it with every meal!
+The taste could be the thing that gets people addicted to drinking soda, it is delicious.
+In fact, soda is so good, that many people drink it with every meal!

 Even if you wanted to drink something else, you would be hard-pressed to find it as prominently displayed in vending machines, at fast-food chains, and supermarket checkouts.
 You might not realize how ubiquitous Coke, Pepsi, and the like are in our society until you try to stop drinking soda.

-The most addictive thing about soda is the convenience.
-If you want something quick or are in a hurry, it is so easy to grab and convenient to drink.
+The other addictive thing about soda is the convenience.
+If you are in a hurry - and, let's be honest, most of us almost always are - it is so easy to grab a can and convenient to drink.

 4Promotion and Advertising

-Soft drinks are heavily consumed in part because companies promote them vigorously - Billions of dollars are spend on advertising sodas - and market them everywhere - in stores, restaurants, gas stations, museums, and even schools.
+Heavy consumption of soft drinks is partly attributed to vigorous commercial promotion.
+Billions of dollars are spend on advertising sodas and market them everywhere - in retail stores, supermarkets, restaurants, gas stations, museums, and even schools.